 I hugely enjoyed my experience of the scheme.
 It was really interesting to explain my own work and to get a sense for how the work of government is seen through researchers.

-This annual scheme pairs UK Civil Servants with a talented UK based research scientist for a week in Westminster in November (26-29).
-The scheme aims to expand networks, improve your knowledge of the research landscape and share how the research community can support you in your day to day work.
+This annual scheme gives UK Civil Servants the opportunity to be paired with a talented UK-based research scientist for a week in Westminster in November (26-29 in 2019).
+Taking part will help you to expand networks, improve your knowledge of the research landscape and understand how the research community can support you in your day to day work.

-The week is aimed at Civil Servants, particularly policy makers, of any grade across government and includes a program of sessions and workshops to learn more about the processes of parliament and the science research and advice landscape.
+This scheme is open to Civil Servants of any grade across government and includes a program of sessions and workshops to learn more about the processes of parliament and the science research and advice landscape.

 By the end of the scheme you will:

 - Have direct links with practicing talented research scientists and external science organisations

 - Understand the process of scientific research within government and externally

 - Understand how to access and use this knowledge to inform discussions and decision making

 You can use your allocated learning and development days to take part in the scheme.